Parallel for Parents

 - We are encouraging teachers to assign Parallelograms to their top set students, so you could encourage your son or daughter’s teacher to set Parallelograms for the whole class.

 - If your child’s teacher is not setting Parallelograms, then he or she can complete them independently at home.

-- We currently have two streams of Parallelograms:
+- We currently have three streams of Parallelograms: